 Instead, I focused on Singapore as the most developed English-speaking startup ecosystem in Asia.
 After several weeks of job search, I got an offer from Pirate3D, a young Singaporean hardware startup that raised $1.4 million on Kickstarter.

 Things at P3D were messy: hardware R&D and manufacturing required us all to wear multiple hats at the same time, which is never a good thing, but for me, it was as it maximized my learning.

 I did user research, marketing, managed web development with an über-talented external design team, and even signed some serious sales deals.
 All that was insanely chaotic and truly fun.
 I got things done and learned a lot, but if someone were to ask whether I’d like to keep doing all of those things for the next few years, I’d answer with a definitive “No”.

-At the same time, Pirate3D was facing serious production delays making it difficult for the to grow, which further complicated professional growth.
+At the same time, Pirate3D was facing serious production delays making it difficult for them to grow which further complicated professional growth.
 On top of that, the founders were unable to secure VC funding.
 P3D was no longer the right place to be, and I had no choice but to leave the team in summer 2014.

 DISCOVERING PRODUCT MANAGEMENT

 In fact, before Antti contacted me, I haven’t had a single clue what product management actually was.
-I started reading posts by seasoned PMs (’s a great list), trying to get a sense of what exactly product managers do.
+I started reading posts by seasoned PMs, trying to get a sense of what exactly product managers do.